terraform-kops/terraform-provider-kops/docs/data-sources/cluster.md

 The following arguments are supported:

-- `control_plane` - (Computed) - String - ControlPlane specifies the environment for launching the control plane nodes. (public, private).
-- `nodes` - (Computed) - String - Nodes specifies the environment for launching the worker nodes. (public, private).
 - `bastion` - (Computed) - [bastion_spec](#bastion_spec) - Bastion provide an external facing point of entry into a network<br />containing private network instances.
 This host can provide a single<br />point of fortification or audit and can be started and stopped to enable<br />or disable inbound SSH communication from the Internet.
 Some call the bastion<br />the "jump server".
 - `dns` - (Computed) - String - DNS specifies the environment for hosted DNS zones.
 (Public, Private, None).